edulify/play-hikaricp.edulify.com/README.md

 ## How to Use

-There are just a few steps to properly configure the plugin.
-Just follow the steps bellow:
+There are just a few steps to properly configure the plugin:

-### Step 1: Add dependencies
+### Step 1: Add the dependency

 Add the following dependency to your `project/build.sbt` or `project/Build.scala`: